-You can take safety precautions that may help you feel better, especially if you are alone and/or a woman.
+These top safety precautions may help you feel better, especially when traveling solo:

 - Remember, you have the option to terminate your ride at any time.

 - If the driver is acting inappropriately or asking too many personal questions, don’t feel like you have to respond.
-This may be a time to choose to terminate the ride.
+Sometimes, I “talk” on the phone so I’m not interrupted by a chatty driver.

-- You can check the door to see if the child-lock has been enabled.
+- Before entering the vehicle, check the door to see if the child-lock has been enabled.
 This is a small lever on the inside panel of the car door that is visible when the door is open.
-Take a quick moment to check this if it makes you feel better.

 - More than likely, when your driver arrives, the back door will be locked.
 Wait for the driver to unlock the door and always, always sit in the back.
 If nothing else, this gives you separation from the driver.

 As soon as I get in the car, I always check to ensure that the windows are not locked as well.

 Final Thoughts on Uber in Mérida